Sky Valley Ambient Computing

 Behavior is more like a meme than a gene.
 Fidelity to purpose, not to form.

-Explore the layers
+Explore the components

 Protocol Intent Transfer Protocol

-Network Intent Network Coming soon
+Network Intent Space

 Application Memetic VCS Coming soon